 The Oratory welcomes a work paying homage to migrants and refugees

 MONTREAL, Nov.
-3, 2022 /PRNewswire/ - An imposing sculpture in tribute to migrants and refugees was unveiled today at Saint Joseph's Oratory of Mount Royal in the presence of dignitaries and Canadian artist Timothy Schmalz.
+3, 2022 /CNW Telbec/ - An imposing sculpture in tribute to migrants and refugees was unveiled today at Saint Joseph's Oratory of Mount Royal in the presence of dignitaries and Canadian artist Timothy Schmalz.

 Saint Joseph's Oratory, located in Montreal's multicultural district of Côte-des-Neiges, also known as the neighbourhood of nations, welcomes the sculpture Angels Unawares, the meaning of which is in keeping with the mission of its founder, Saint Brother André, CSC.
 An international crossroads, the Oratory is a significant place of welcome for many people when they arrive in Canada.